 The best pond goldfish food depends on your set goals, whether you want to enhance the color, improve growth and health, or achieve all.

-What fish can live with goldfish in a pond?
+What fish can live with them outdoors?

 Goldfish make peaceful and friendly pets and go along with pretty much every variety of fish really well.
 However, you should avoid introducing aggressive breeds to your Goldfish pond.